BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKHMinimaImage.md

 ## Description

-filter_data.detail_desc=HMinimaImageFilter suppresses local minima that are less than h intensity units below the (local) background.
+HMinimaImageFilter suppresses local minima that are less than h intensity units below the (local) background.
 This has the effect of smoothing over the "low" parts of the noise in the image without smoothing over large changes in intensity (region boundaries).
 See the HMaximaImageFilter to suppress the local maxima whose height is less than h intensity units above the (local) background.

 If original image is subtracted from the output of HMinimaImageFilter , the significant "valleys" in the image can be identified.
 This is what the HConcaveImageFilter provides.